kitematic/kitematic.github.io/app/docs/build-your-own-image.md

 **Anything in the volumes folder will automatically added to the Docker volumes when an app is created from this image. **

-To read more about image.json, please click [here](/docs/image-json-file).

 For an example of how to build your own image, check out this example on [Github](https://github.com/kitematic/html).